Liz Sheridan: Personal life

 While working as a dancer in New York City nightclubs, Sheridan met the then-unknown James Dean.
 She wrote a book, Dizzy & Jimmy: My Life with James Dean: A Love Story, chronicling their time together in the early 1950s.
 In it, she describes them as each other's first romantic love.
 "We had great times...
 We didn't want to be apart.
 We found a place and lived together... before he really hit it big."
 At one point in their relationship, they found themselves traveling to Ohio with Major League Baseball player Clyde McCullough.
 During the trip, as they discussed baseball, she realized that if she and Dean were married she would be known as "Dizzy Dean", evoking thoughts of the baseball player of the same name.

 Dean pursued work on the stage in New York City, with film roles in Hollywood soon to follow.
 Without sure footing or a serious plan, forging a future was not an option, thus bringing about the end of their relationship.
 "He was being hauled away into this career, and I couldn't follow him," she said in an interview.

 Early in 1953, Sheridan departed New York City for the Virgin Islands.
 She lived for over a decade in St. Thomas and later Puerto Rico.
 She earned a living as a dancer and also by singing and playing piano.
 Together with a neighbor who had a dance troupe, she won a dance contest she choreographed for the first Carnival in St. Thomas.
 She also earned a $600 purse finishing first in a horse race, atop her stallion, Generalé.

-After a brief engagement to Justus Villa (aka Pancho), she realized she didn't want to marry him, broke it off, and returned, for a time, to New York City.
+After a brief engagement to Justus "Pancho" Villa, she realized she did not want to marry him, broke it off, and returned for a time to New York City.
 There, at a party, she again met Dean.
 Afterwards, in a cab, he told her, "Nothing's lost between us.
 It never will be.
 You're a part of me and I'm a part of you.
 I take you with me wherever I go."
 That was the last time she saw him.

 Back in the Caribbean, she met jazz musician [William] Dale Wales (1917–2003) in Puerto Rico.
 They shared a life from 1960 until his death in 2003; they wed in 1985.
 Their daughter Stephanie is a photographer.
 Sheridan said, "I'm so unmotherly, I cannot tell you.
 I'm still a flower child somewhere.
 My daughter was more my friend than my daughter most of her life."

-Sheridan and actress Elizabeth Montgomery were friends, and were respectively known together as Dizzy and Lizzie.
+Sheridan and actress Elizabeth Montgomery were friends and were known as Dizzy and Lizzie.
 Montgomery only took on the nickname "Lizzie" following her performance in the Emmy Award-winning TV movie, The Legend of Lizzie Borden The pair adored horses and together they frequented the Santa Anita race track.

-Sheridan died on April 15, 2022, at her home in Manhattan, at the age of 93.
+Sheridan died on April 15, 2022, at the age of 93.